coala/coala/docs/Developers/Writing_Linter_Bears.rst

     class PylintTutorialBear:
         pass

-As you can see ``pylint`` is already provided as an executable name which gets invoked on the files you are going to lint.
+As you can see, ``pylint`` is already provided as an executable name which gets invoked on the files you are going to lint.
 This is a mandatory argument for the decorator.